-A property loses its exemption when:
+A property is disqualified from the exemption when:

-- The nonprofit has not transferred title of the property to a low-income household: - Within seven years of the exemption effective date; or - o Within ten years of the effective date if a three year extension was claimed. - The nonprofit entity transfers the property to anyone other than a low-income household. - The nonprofit has converted the use of the property to a purpose other than building residences to be sold to low-income households.
+- The nonprofit entity has not transferred title of the property to a low-income household or if a qualified cooperative association has not transferred either a single family dwelling unit or any other portion of the property - $\circ~$ Within seven years of the exemption effective date; ${\rm or}~$ - $\circ~$ Within ten years of the effective date if a three year extension was claimed.

+- The nonprofit entity or qualified cooperative association has converted the use of the property to a purpose other than the purpose for which the exemption was granted. - The nonprofit entity transfers the property to anyone other than a low-income household.